kera-cudmore/seaside-sewing/README.md

 ![Database Schema V2](documentation/database-schema-v2.png)

-I ran into an issue in that I had already made the initial app for the project and run the initial migrations, so therefore was unable to ammend the user table, and on taking some advice from peers it was suggested best not to alter the user table.
+I ran into an issue in that I had already made the initial app for the project and run the initial migrations, so therefore was unable to amend the user table, and on taking some advice from peers it was suggested best not to alter the user table.
 I have therefore gone ahead with the UserProfile table to hold the users information and this shares a one to one relationship with the User table.
-I have omitted the wishlist and reviews tables due to not including them in the project at this stage.
+I have omitted the wish list and reviews tables due to not including them in the project at this stage.
 I have added the contact table which houses the contact forms sent to the shop.

 Database Schema V3 to go here